longpractice/linux_kernel_index/mm/e.md

 ```

 ## e820__memory_setup(void)
 in x86 architecture, routine invoked inside setup_arch() which is inside start_kernel().
 It creates a list with the memory regions occupied by the system and the free memory regions.
-It will call the e820__memory_setup_default() by default.
+It will call x86_init.resources.memory_setup(), which is e820__memory_setup_default() by default(see `x86_init` for details).
 It will also print out the memory information.

 ## e820__memory_setup_default(void)
 int x86 architecture, the default function called by e820__memory_setup().
 Pass the firmware (bootloader) E820 map to the kernel and process it.
 It pops the variable of e820_table.